-A census is an official count or survey of a population that typically records details about individuals, while a poll tax records the names of heads of household in a given geographical area, for the purposes of collecting taxes based on property value or livestock owned.
+A census is an official count or survey of a population that typically records details about individuals, while a poll tax records the names of heads of household in each geographical area, for the purposes of collecting taxes based on property value or livestock owned.

 Only the records from 1861 onward are complete for all parts of the province; the earlier records are very haphazard and incomplete even within individual returns.